What is gastroesophageal reflux disease (GERD)?

 For an older child, doctors will have your child:

-All children should be kept away from caffeine and cigarette smoke.
+All children should be kept away from caffeine and cigarette smoke as these can make GERD worse.